Calls to cap National Insurance contributions for third sector ahead of increase

 “I urge you to act quickly to avoid charity employers taking immediate action on their staffing levels, in order to protect their organisations from more costs.”

-In his letter, which was also sent to local MPS, the CEO also acknowledged investments in public services, support for carers, and debt recovery rate adjustments for those in receipt of Universal Credit.
+In his letter, which was also sent to local MPs, the CEO also acknowledged investments in public services, support for carers, and debt recovery rate adjustments for those in receipt of Universal Credit.

 His letter echoed one sent by SCVO chief Anna Fowlie who said the decision would have a “significant financial impact” on many voluntary sector employers.